alo..I am an adult survivor of child Abuse.

 Alcoholics Anonymous became my only option at this point and I achieved sobriety.
 I reevaluated my religious conditioning, discovered some ways to manage anxiety and other problems without alcohol.
 I worked my way through educating myself about the effects of childhood abuse and trauma.
 Discovering how its profound and persistent consequence to adult survivors was known and documented set me on a journey to find ways to manage them.
 This was where I began to find hope.

 My husband today is my partner and my best friend.

-My life was not perfect during these years, but I was happy.
+I met my second husband in 2000.
+He is my best friend and we enjoy a loving and mostly peaceful relationship.
+We had some wonderfully peaceful years together, and even though our life was not perfect during these years, we were happy.
 We were financially stable and enjoyed a close friendship and true romance with lots of fun activities.
 We were able to spend quality time with family and especially with the grand-kids.
 Taking them on vacations and spending a week or so with them several times a year was the highlight of my life!